-Dr Elizabeth Renzoni is consultant respiratory physician at Royal Brompton Hospital and honorary senior lecturer at imperial College, London.
+Dr Elizabeth Renzoni is consultant respiratory physician at Royal Brompton Hospital and honorary senior lecturer at Imperial College London.

-Specialist clinical interests
+Specialist clinical expertise

-In 1999, she was awarded an ERS research fellowship to study genetic predisposition to interstitial lung diseases at the Interstitial Lung Disease Unit at Royal Brompton Hospital.
-She subsequently continued research and clinical activites as a clinical research fellow in the Unit, and completed a PhD in gene expression analysis in pulmonary fibrosis with Imperial College.
+In 1999, she was awarded an ERS research fellowship to study the genetic predisposition to interstitial lung diseases at the Interstitial Lung Disease Unit at Royal Brompton Hospital.
+She continued research and clinical activities as a clinical research fellow in the Unit, and completed a PhD in gene expression analysis in pulmonary fibrosis with Imperial College.

 - Member, British Thoracic Society

 - Honorary faculty member of the PhD programme in cellular biology and physiopathology, University of Siena, Italy

 Dr Renzoni publishes on clinical and translational research aspects of respiratory and interstitial lung diseases.
 She has written several book chapters on ILD and sarcoidosis.
 She regularly reviews research and clinical manuscripts for international journals.